wgetJane/ttt-combattext/README.md

 this addon has the option to hide damage numbers from disguised targets, but this is disabled by default because it doesnt bother me

-the default damage number font is arial, yellow, with outlines, but clients can change change colour, size, etc to whatever they want and change the font to any font installed on their computer
+the default damage number font is verdana, yellow, with outlines, but clients can change change colour, size, etc to whatever they want and change the font to any font installed on their computer

 hitsound is disabled by default, and the default hitsound is from quake but clients can change the sound file it plays to whatever they want